Electrical contractors and electricians light up JUNO Awards

 Certified trades professionals join spotlight with Canadian musicians

-March 23, 2017 (Toronto) - This year’s JUNO Awards will have a new set of stars walking the Red Carpet on Sunday, April 2 in Ottawa.
+TORONTO, March 28, 2017,/CNW/ - This year's JUNO Awards will have a new set of stars walking the Red Carpet on Sunday, April 2 in Ottawa.

 The Electrical Contractors Association of Ontario (ECAO) and the International Brotherhood of Electrical Workers (IBEW) are not only proud to sponsor the JUNO 2017 Electronic Album of the Year Award but will also be walking the carpet as the "stars behind the stars" at the Canadian Tire Centre.

-The ECAO and IBEW will each have a representative walking alongside Canada’s top musicians to not only support local talent but to offer a unique glimpse into the lesser known side of the music industry.
-As a warm up, electrician Kathy Choquette today joined more than 40 JUNO award nominees at a special pre-party hosted by fellow JUNO sponsors the Ontario Media Development Corporation.
+The ECAO and IBEW will each have a representative walking alongside Canada's top musicians to not only support local talent but to offer a unique glimpse into the lesser-known side of the music industry.
+As a warm-up, electrician Kathy Choquette joined more than 40 JUNO award nominees last week at a special pre-party hosted by fellow JUNO sponsors the Ontario Media Development Corporation.

-The ECAO and IBEW are recognized industry leaders in delivering safe, stable and high quality electrical/telecommunications construction and maintenance services.
-Our work touches all aspects of people’s lives from from ensuring the power runs safely in stadiums to delivering complex and reliable electrical services for hospitals and airports.
+The ECAO and IBEW are recognized industry leaders in delivering safe, stable and high-quality electrical/telecommunications construction and maintenance services.
+Our work touches all aspects of people's lives from ensuring the power runs safely in stadiums to delivering complex and reliable electrical services for hospitals and airports.
 Visit ibewcco.org or ecao.org.